 Level of wind speed and other climatic and geographical factors including but not limited to areas prone to flood, cyclone, heavy rains, storms etc. play an important role in determining the viability of a site for a wind power project.
 Wind speed has direct correlation to total electricity generation potential of a specific area and hence is of paramount importance for selecting a location.
 For estimation of the expected power generation of a site, CARE relies on the report of an external agency hired by the project company for conducting Wind Resource Assessment (WRA) study.
-Agency conducting WRA study normally provides power generation estimates for the given site at three probability of confidence levels viz.
-P-50, P-75 & P-90 whereby P-90 level is considered to be most likely estimate.
-For completed projects, CARE takes actual generation vis-à-vis projected generation to gauge the deviations (if any) and the same is built into the projections as well.
-CARE considers P-90 level of power generation for its base case analysis of a project.
+Agency conducting WRA study normally provides power generation estimates for the given site at three probability of confidence levels, viz., P-50, P-75 & P-90, whereby P-90 level is considered to be most likely estimate.
+For completed projects, CARE takes actual generation vis-à-vis projected generation to gauge the deviations (if any) and the same is built into the project.